UbiquityRobotics/learn/support/verification.md

 ### 3.4  Speed Tests:

 The speed tests verify proper operation of speed regulation and limits.
-We will use teleop_twist_keyboard.
-If you already have it running, fine keep it active OR start it like this if not running yet

-``rosrun teleop_twist_keyboard teleop_twist_keyboard.py``
+These tests are done from the command line without the teleop twist program so use Control-C if you have the teleop twist program running.

-These tests are best done with the robot on 'blocks' for the front wheel so the drive wheels do not touch the floor.
+These tests should be done with the robot on 'blocks' for the big powered front wheels so the wheels do not touch the floor.
 Normally we put a block of wood or a small stack of books under the front of the robot and it raises it up so the wheels do not touch the floor.

 Put a piece of tape on the outside of a wheel so while testing we can count revolutions to get the actual speed.

 #### 3.4.1  Medium Speed Test:

 Here we look to verify a medium speed is correctly regulated for both forward and backward driving.

-In the teleop window press the **k** key once to be in "stop" mode then press the **z** key several times until the "speed" value shows a value close to 0.32 meters per second.
-If you go too far the **,** (comma) key backs the speed value down.

-In the teleop window press the **i** key repeatedly at a fast rate (5 times a second) and the wheels spin in a forward direction.
+This test is done from the command line without the teleop twist program so use Control-C if you have the teleop twist program running.

+YOU MUST HAVE THE ROBOT DRIVE WHEELS ELEVATED TO NOT TOUCH THE GROUND FOR THIS TEST.

+Type the following command and hit enter so the robot moves at 0.3 meter per seconds

+   - Type this: ``rostopic pub -r 10 /cmd_vel geometry_msgs/Twist '{ linear: {x: 0.3} }'``

-Verify the speed is about 0.32 meter per second by watching that the wheels both turn one full revolution forward in near 2 seconds.
+   - Verify the speed is about 0.3 meter per second by watching that the wheels both turn one full revolution forward in about 2 seconds.
+Use Control-C to stop movement.

-Next we will verify reverse works as well.
-In the teleop window press the **,**  (comma) key repeatedly at a fast rate (5 times a second) and the wheels spin in reverse.
+   - Type this: ``rostopic pub -r 10 /cmd_vel geometry_msgs/Twist '{ linear: {x: -0.3} }'``

-Verify the speed is about 0.32 meter per second by watching that the wheels both turn one full revolution reverse in near 2 seconds.
+   - Verify the speed is about 0.3 meter per second reverse and that the wheels both turn one full revolution forward in about 2 seconds.
+Use Control-C to stop movement.

 ### 3.4.2  Maximum Speed Limit Test:

-Here we look to verify the max speed limit value will cause the robot to not exceed the default 1 meter per second setting.
-We will again use teleop_twist_keyboard
+We will drive at the max speed limit value will cause the robot to not exceed the default 1 meter per second setting.
+This test is done from the command line without the teleop twist program so use Control-C if you have the teleop twist program running.

+This test is best done using a stopwatch and timing how long 10 wheel revolutions takes.

-YOU MUST HAVE THE ROBOT DRIVE WHEELS ELEVATED TO NOT TOUCH THE GROUND FOR THIS TEST IN GENERAL OR IT WILL TRY TO MOVE PERHAPS A VERY LONG WAY!
+YOU MUST HAVE THE ROBOT DRIVE WHEELS ELEVATED TO NOT TOUCH THE GROUND FOR THIS TEST.

-In the teleop window press the **k** key once to be in "stop" mode then press the **z** key several times until the "speed" value shows a value just under 1.0 meters per second.
-If you go too far the **,** (comma) key backs the speed value down.

-In the teleop window press the **i** key repeatedly at a fast rate (3 or 4 times a second) and the wheels spin.
+Type the following command and hit enter so the wheels rotate at 1 meter per second

+   - Type this: ``rostopic pub -r 10 /cmd_vel geometry_msgs/Twist '{ linear: {x: 1.0} }'``

+   - Verify the speed is about 1 meter per second by watching that 10 turns of the wheel take about 6 seconds.
+The circumference of the wheels is near 0.64 meters.
+Use Control-C to stop the movement.

+   - Type this: ``rostopic pub -r 10 /cmd_vel geometry_msgs/Twist '{ linear: {x: -1.0} }'``

-Verify the speed is going at 1 meter per second by watching the wheels turn about 16 times in about 10 seconds.
-The wheels have a circumference of just near 0.64 meters.
-This is not a scientific test, it is looking for things being far off of the expected speed.
+   - Verify the speed is about 1 meter per second in reverse by watching that 10 turns of the wheel take about 6 seconds.
+The circumference of the wheels is near 0.64 meters.
+Use Control-C to stop the movement.

 ### 3.5 Deadman Timer Testing: